risckaust/risc-documentations/docs/source/2-multi-point-telemetry.rst

 .. warning::

   Make sure that you save parameters after each set using ``AT&W``.
-Otherwise, paramters changes won't survive restes.
+Otherwise, parameters changes won't survive restes.

 References
 -----------